saqqdy/js-cool/README.md

-  getNumber, // Get the number in the string camel2Dash, // convert a humped string to -spaced and all lowercase dash mode dash2Camel, // convert -spaced all-lowercase dash pattern to camel string getRandomNum, // Get a random integer getRandomStr, // get a random string getRandomStrWidthSpecialChar, // get a random string with special symbols getCHSLength, // get the length of the string, Chinese counts as 2 characters cutCHSString, // get the string, Chinese count as 2 bytes
+  getNumber, // Get the number in the string camel2Dash, // convert a humped string to -spaced and all lowercase dash mode dash2Camel, // convert -spaced all-lowercase dash pattern to camel string randomNumber, // Get a random integer randomString, // get a random string getCHSLength, // get the length of the string, Chinese counts as 2 characters cutCHSString, // get the string, Chinese count as 2 bytes
   // Get a status